Stan Gelbaugh: Professional career

-Struggles in Buffalo
+Buffalo

-Gelbaugh was selected in the sixth round (150th overall) of the 1986 NFL Draft by the Dallas Cowboys.
+Gelbaugh was selected in the sixth round (150th overall) of the 1986 NFL draft by the Dallas Cowboys.
 On August 18, he was waived after not being able to pass Reggie Collier on the depth chart.

 He briefly became a punter for the Saskatchewan Roughriders of the Canadian Football League and averaged 40.2 yards on 45 punts, before being waived on October 7.
 He also served as a backup quarterback, though he did not throw a pass.

 Gelbaugh signed with the Buffalo Bills in November 1986, and served as Jim Kelly's backup (he was active in 5 games).
 He injured his elbow during training camp the following year, and was placed on injured reserve.
 In 1988, he was waived and re-signed later in the week, though he still did not see any playing time and was active in only three games.
 Despite being waived three times by the Bills in 1989, he did see some action at the end of a game against the New York Jets, taking a knee to end the game.
 All told, during his time with the Bills, he was signed and waived four times.

 He signed with the Cincinnati Bengals in the 1990 offseason as a free agent.
 Even though coach Sam Wyche thought he was good enough to be a starter, he was cut before training camp was completed.
 In 1990, he was selling photocopiers and fax machines to make money while still looking for a job in football; he would later remark that he would sooner face a blitz than deal with secretaries.